 Skiers then have access to showers, baggage, the banquet and inter-city buses

 Be familiar with the site layout, and be prepared to offer directions to skiers and visitors.

+Be prepared to receive chips from skiers who forgot to return them elsewhere.
+You will be provided with a bucket to collect the chips.